 If you are a student currently enrolled in a middle school, please send us an email at email@example.com, and we will review applications.

-A valid submission is a software or hardware project fully produced at Hack3, from start to finish.
+A valid submission is a software or hardware project fully produced only during the Hack3 hackathon, from start to finish.
 There are no limitations or guidelines to the project's concept.

-Remember to include all your team member names, up to 4 people.
+Remember to include all your team member's names, up to 4 people.